Some consider procedure writing as the easiest of the bunch. This doesn’t mean, however, that it’s the least important of the text types!

 So as to make life a bit easier for families, why not ask parents to take a photo of each of the examples and email them to you?

 Then, at the end of the week, you can have a show and tell where each student explains a little bit about their procedural finds.

 Make a Sandwich

 Putting knowledge into practice is unquestionably one of the most important elements of teaching any text type.

 Have a recipe writing day to help your students demonstrate their understanding of procedural writing so far!
 Our resource, Procedure Writing – My Recipe Book Template is exactly what you need for this activity.

-A fun way to make this a memorable learning experience is for students to bring the ingredients for their favorite sandwich to school!
-Modeling as you go, encourage your class to build their own sandwich as you build a procedural text.
+A fun way to make this a memorable learning experience is for students to bring the ingredients for their favourite sandwich to school!
+Modelling as you go, encourage your class to build their own sandwich as you build a procedural text.

 Before you do this, however, make sure you check for any allergies or food intolerance!